Prerequisite to understanding this essay:

 Definition of employee.

 And, of course, the federal government’s definition of employee includes only federal employees.
 See Title 5 U.S. Code 2105.
 The definition of “employee” in Title 26 U.S. Code section 3401(c), which is the withholding law, say that employees includes only “an officer, employee, or elected official of the United States, a State, or any political subdivision thereof…” And the definition of “employee” in the Internal Revenue Code 7701(a)(20) make it sound as if insurance salesmen are the only employees.
+But also see the definition in 26 USC § 3121(d)(3) which also includes meat delivery drivers, and home workers who do piece work.
 (By the way, the withholding law section 3401 of the Internal Revenue Code is within the estate and gift tax subtitle, not within the income tax subtitle ).

 Now read my essay: Constitutional Taxation.